Sexual harassment is everyone’s problem20 comments

 5. Fathers, take time to talk to your boys about how to treat women.

 Boys feel very uncomfortable and unworthy when they begin to like girls.
-This causes them to tease girls to hide their true feelings.
+Unfortunately, this causes them to tease girls to hide their true feelings.
 This makes me so sad because I was a victim of this in grammar school and I felt horrible.

 6. Mothers talk to your daughters.

 The happy ending: The male department head went back the next day with a new plan to address the situation in the boy’s bathroom.
-The teacher was grateful that the incident was now taken seriously making her feel more valued as a human being.
+The teacher appreciated that the administration handle it.
+Also, she felt valued as a human being.